Free PDF maps and routes around the Stelvio and Bormio to help get you started with your planning for your next cycling experience on the Stelvio..

 There is still snow at the top of Stelvio during the summer.
 The difference in temperature between the start of the climb and the summit could be up to 20C.
 That means you need to be well prepared and take adequate clothing with you.

-Stelvio, Mortirolo, Gavia are must-do climbs, however you could have problems:
+Stelvio, Mortirolo, Gavia are must-do climbs

 - The summer is the only time to ride the Stelvio, Mortirolo, Gavia